stephenenright/java-type-mapper/README.md

 ### Post Transformation
 You can add a `TypeTransformer` to transform the destination type after the mapping is complete.
-You must be careful to return from the type transformer the same type as the destination type.

 ```
 	Double result = new TypeMapper().setPostTransformer(( Integer source, Double dest) -> {
             return 2.0;
     }).map(100, Double.class);
 ```

 ## Mapping To Map
 The `MapMapper` is provided that offers opinionated type mapping.
 This type mapper will map a source object to a map, where each collection is converted to a list and any map or java bean is converted to a map.